-We all want our Cub Scouts to be safe especially when we’re doing outdoor activities.
-That’s why the Boy Scouts of America has compiled a list of the Cub Scout Six Essentials for Hiking The essentials can also be used for other outdoor activities as well.
+We all want our Cub Scouts to be safe especially when we’re doing outdoor activities such as hiking.
+That’s why the Boy Scouts of America has compiled a list of the Cub Scout Six Essentials for Hiking.
+The essentials can also be used for other outdoor activities as well.

 If you search online, you’ll find many different lists of hiking essentials.
 But how did these lists get started?